Alignak-monitoring/alignak-doc/source/01_introduction/introduction.rst

 Alignak is an open source monitoring framework written in Python under the terms of the `GNU Affero General Public License`_ .
 It is a fork of the Shinken project.

+More information about Alignak is available in the `Alignak documentation <http://alignak-doc.readthedocs.io/en/latest/>`_.

 Alignak Project
 ===============